poseidon/matchbox/Documentation/deployment.md

 # Installation

-This guide walks through deploying the `matchbox` service on a Linux host (via RPM, rkt, docker, or binary) or on a Kubernetes cluster.
+This guide walks through deploying the `matchbox` service on a Linux host (via RPM, docker, or binary) or on a Kubernetes cluster.

 ## Provisoner